IDMNYU/MSThesis-Fall2019/_pages/assignments.md

 **Weekly post on your process website**
 - showing progress toward your project

-**Methods section due.**
+**Methods and Methodology section due.**
 - Refer to the [Thesis Paper](https://idmnyu.github.io/MSThesis-Fall2019/_pages/thesis-paper.html) section of the website for details.
     - set up a citation manager of your choice before starting (recommended)
-    - Build upon the method presentation you made in Week 2
+    - Build upon the methodology presentation you made in Week 2 -State your research methodology and define it (source required) for example, "Speculative design is an alternative design process that has gained momentum in the last decade as a tool for approaching difficult and abstract problems pertaining to humankind’s future and its relationship to technology and sustainability, (Bleecker, 2009; Candy, 2010; Dunne and Raby, 2013)."
+    -Explain your methods for researching and producing your project.
+These may include your interviews, experiments, tests.
+Give a detailed account of your protocol.
+If you conducted an experiment, your description of your method should include enough detail, that another person could replicate it exactly.
     - minimum page requirement: 10 pages, 12pt font, double-spaced
 	- All sources must be cited.
 	- Where appropriate, leave space for work that will happen later in semester.